okta/terraform-provider-okta/docs/resources/app_oauth.md

 ### Read-Only

-- `client_secret` (String, Sensitive) OAuth client secret key.
+- `client_secret` (String, Sensitive) OAuth client secret value, this is output only.
 This will be in plain text in your statefile unless you set omit_secret above.
 - `id` (String) The ID of this resource.
 - `logo_url` (String) URL of the application's logo
 - `name` (String) Name of the app.